moyartumanley/Traffik-Lab/README.md

 * **Real-time Data:** Fetches live departure information from the SL API.
 * **Automatic Location:** Uses connected GPS sensor (`/dev/ttyACM0`) as the primary source, falling back to **IP geolocation** for city-level location when GPS fails.
-* **Location Update:** Periodically checks if the device has moved more than 0.5 km and automatically updates the list of nearest stations.
+* **Location Update:** Checks every 5 min if the device has moved more than 0.5 km and automatically updates the list of nearest stations.
 * **Persistent Operation:** Uses **systemd service** to ensure autostart on boot and auto-restart on crash.
 * **Interaction:** Stop navigation and departure selection via the SenseHAT Joystick.
 * **Animated Feedback:** Plays a line-specific transit animation followed by a scrolling text display for the selected departure.